PuddingNight/Shadows_of_Hushan_Hospital/README.md

 <img src="https://github.com/PuddingNight/Shadows_of_Hushan_Hospital/blob/master/hospital2.png" width="250" height="250">
 </p>

-This was a two days project (that turned into one week) to make an old school text based adventure game where you make your own decisions in order to uncover the mysteries of a spooky hospital.

-As the player progresses, they find clues and interact with various objects that help piece together the story of the hospital's dark past.
-The player also encounters several ghosts who provide additional information and backstory.
+## Presentation :

-The ultimate goal of the game is to discover the secrets of the hospital and put an end to the supernatural forces that still haunt the abandoned building.
+Shadows of Hushan Hospital is a text-based adventure game that takes you on a haunting journey through an abandoned hospital.
+You must explore the hospital, uncover its dark secrets, and put an end to the supernatural forces that still linger within its walls.

+As you progress through the game, you will encounter ghosts, discover clues, and interact with objects that will help you piece together the hospital's eerie history.
+Some decision you make will affect the outcome of the game, adding an element of unpredictability.

+The game was developed in just two days (which turned into a week) using Python and just the time and random librairies.
+The code may be considered messy, but it was created as a personal challenge to produce a functioning game in atimely manner without external help or research.

+Explore the hospital, uncover its secrets, and discover the truth behind the Shadows of Hushan Hospital.

 ---

-Everything is meant to run in the Python terminal.
-Only time and random libraries were used.
-The code is dirty as it was a challenge to get everything out in a timely manner, without looking how other people did it.
+## How to play :

+---

 If you want to read more about how it was made, head up to :

+---

 <p align="center">
 <img src="https://github.com/PuddingNight/Shadows_of_Hushan_Hospital/blob/master/map_low_res.jpg">
 </p>